mostafizurRahaman/typescript-mostafizur-rahaman/Readme.md

    ```
 - ### There are two types of union array .
 Example :
- - - #### Union Type (Single Type) : Only allow one spefic types data.
-At the same time we can use only one type of data set. we can not store multiple type of data at the same time.
+ - - #### Union Type (Single Type) : Can't allows multiple type data at the same time.
+Only allow one specific type data set.
  ```ts
    let myList : string[] | number[] | boolean[];